ftchirou/faical.dev/src/spaced-repetition-swift-2/README.md

 }
 ```

-This includes adding a function on `Database` to return the total number of repetitions of a specific card a user has done.
+This includes adding a function on `Database`, to return the total number of repetitions of a specific card a user has done.

 ```swift
 protocol Database {